sek034/Impact-of-Number-of-Nutritions/README.md

 **Test Statistics**: The absolute mean difference between two distributions of rating and calories.

-To investigate this, we created a new column `rating_missingness` in which the value is `True` if rating is missing, `False` if rating is not missing.

 First, we constructed a plot that indicates distributions of calories with and without the presence of rating below.

 ---

-Then, we performed a permutaion test by first calculating the observed test statistic - which is tehe absolute mean difference in `calories` between the group of recipes with ratings and the group without ratings.
+Then, we performed a permutaion test by first calculating the observed test statistic - which is the absolute mean difference in `calories` between the group of recipes with ratings and the group without ratings.
 We got 69.007 as the observed test statistic.

 We generated 1000 simulation results for each absolute difference by performing permutation testing to shuffle the missingness of rating 1000 times.